Hugh Steuart Gladstone: Life

+He was on 10 February 1897 appointed a second lieutenant in the 3rd (Militia) battalion of the King's Own Scottish Borderers, and promoted to lieutenant on 4 April 1900.
+The Second Boer War started in late 1899, and Gladstone was in 1900 commissioned for active service with the regiment in South Africa, winning two campaign medals and five clasps.

 On return to Britain he served as a County Councillor 1904 to 1946.
 He served numerous senior roles in the Dumfries Council.
 In 1909 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Cossar Ewart, Henry Harvey Littlejohn, James Geikie and Cargill Gilston Knott.

-In the First World War he rejoined the KOSB as a Captain and was Mentioned in Dispatches.
+In the First World War he rejoined the KOSB as a captain and was Mentioned in Dispatches.
 He later moved to the General Staff in the War Office in London serving administrative functions.

 In 1920 he became Chairman of the Wild Birds Advisory (Scotland) Committee, serving this role until death.

 In 1933 he was one of eleven people involved in the appeal that led to the foundation of the British Trust for Ornithology (BTO), an organisation for the study of birds in the British Isles.